Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/set_up_multi_node.md

 ---
-title: "Managing multi- node  "
+title: "Managing multi-node  "
-linkTitle: "Managing multi- node"
+linkTitle: "Managing multi-node"
 weight: 280
---- This topic describes how to set up and manage your multi- node environment.
+---This topic describes how to set up and manage your multi-node environment.
 It describes:

 ## Starting the Transfer CFT cluster